isabella232/Specs-18/Spaces/index.md

 The only things that will remain global are:

 - Octopus Server Configuration (License, Maintenance Mode, HTTPS Certificate, etc)
-- Infrastructure: Machines (not Environments) would be added globally
 - Users
 - Teams and Roles (see below)